Transforming the palm oil industry

 Palm oil is a highly versatile crop.
 Not only is it a popular cooking oil, but it is also an ingredient found in many foods and beauty products, such as ice cream, chocolate, shampoo and make-up.
 Of course, as the world’s population grows, so does the demand for the crop.
 In recent years, it is used as a biofuel too.

 Palm oil is used across a variety of our products.
-We buy around 1 million tonnes of crude palm oil and around 0.5 million tonnes of palm kernel oil and other derivatives every year.
-This makes us one of the largest buyers of palm oil in the fast-moving consumer goods (FMCG) sector.
+We buy around 785,000 tonnes of crude palm oil and around 450,000 tonnes of palm kernel oil and other derivatives every year.
+This makes us one of the largest end-users of palm oil in the fast-moving consumer goods (FMCG) sector.
 Which gives us an opportunity to create change.

 It also works as a stabilising agent, helping to bind products together, which makes it ideal for shampoos, moisturising lotions, soaps, body oils and many other personal care products.
 It also serves a similar function in household cleaners and a host of other home care products.